Pets, Livestock, and HABs

 What are signs of possible cyanobacterial toxin poisoning in livestock or other large animals?

-Poisoning will depend on cyanotoxin levels present and ingested, the susceptibility of the livestock, and the amount of food in the animal’s gut, which will help counter the effect of the toxin.
+Poisoning will depend on the levels of cyanotoxin that are present and ingested, the susceptibility of the livestock, and the amount of food in the animal’s gut, which will help counter the effect of the toxin.
 All animals are at risk of poisoning from cyanotoxins.
 In North America, cyanotoxin poisonings in cattle, horses, sheep, pigs, chickens, and turkeys have been reported.
 Most of the poisonings were fatal and were associated with visible scum of cyanobacteria.
 In 2017, a large cattle mortality event at a reservoir in southeastern Oregon resulted from exposure to microcystin (Dreher et al., 2019).
 More information is available from the Western Australia Government webpage on livestock poisoning from algal blooms.
 See the HAB-related Illness Tracking webpage for information on previously reported livestock illnesses related to HABs in California.

 Resources for Veterinarians